ConjurTech/slate/source/includes/_overview.html.md

 Switcheo offers both public and private REST APIs.
 You may find out more information about it [here](#rest-api).

-## WebSocket API
+## Streaming API

-A WebSocket API that can provide real-time trading data is also available.
-You may find out more information about it [here](#websocket-api).
+A Streaming API that can provide real-time trading data is also available.
+You may find out more information about it [here](#streaming-api).

 ## Sandbox